Origin, species, types, agronomic management, food and medicinal uses.

-In some cases, the plant is used to purify wastewater, and to serve as a barrier to the invasive advance of grasses such as kikuyu ( Pennisetum clandestinum ), which spread easily and quickly on the surfaces where it is placed.
+In some cases, the plant is used to purify wastewater, and to serve as a barrier to the invasive advance of grasses such as kikuyu (Pennisetum clandestinum), spreading easily and quickly on the surfaces where it is placed.

 The plant is cultivated especially for its spherical, cylindrical or top-shaped rhizomes, which are 5 to 25 cm long and 3 to 12 cm wide.

-Achira is traditionally cultivated in small peasant production units and in family gardens, allocating them mainly for self-consumption, which can add up, in Colombia alone, to some 800 hectares.
+Achira is traditionally cultivated in small peasant production units and in family gardens, allocating them mainly for self-consumption, which may add up, in Colombia alone, to some 800 hectares.

-But it is an item that has been progressively reduced to less and less cultivated areas, due to the lack of technification of production and the lack of demand for the product.
+But it is an item that has been progressively reduced to fewer and fewer cultivated areas, due to the lack of automated production and lack of demand for the product.

-Caicedo (2000) points out that about ten cultivated cultivars have been identified.
+Caicedo (2000) points out that about ten cultivars have been identified.

-Among them, those with the highest yield potential are Native (Altamira II), Green or Smooth (Caqueza C), Red (Pasto N), Morada de San Agustín (H), Raizuda (Caqueza C), Foreign (Caqueza C) , Pasture White (N).
+Among them, those with the highest yield potential are Native (Altamira II), Green or Smooth (Caqueza C), Red (Pasto N), Morada de San Agustín (H), Raizuda (Caqueza C), Foreign (Caqueza C), and Pasture White (N).

 The average biomass production is 21 t/ha at the time of harvest, that is, considering leaves, stems, corms and other plant parts.